nawabahmadreshi/documentation/pages/features/deeplink-routing.md

 #### Get first referring params

-This returns the first set of deeplink data the ever referred the user.
+This returns the first set of deeplink data that ever referred the user.
 Once it's been set for a given user, it can never be updated.
 This is useful for referral programs.

 {% if page.ios %}
 {% tabs %}